 Aung San Suu Kyi is the official patron of the Rafto Human Rights House in Bergen, Norway.
 She paid a historic visit to Bergen in June 2012.

-Aung San Suu Kyi has met strong criticisms from the international community over the past year because she, as a political leader, has not condemned or intervened to stop the Burmese miltary-led assaults against the Rohingya.
+Aung San Suu Kyi has recently met strong criticism from the international community because she, as a political leader, has not condemned or intervened to stop the Burmese miltary-led assaults against the Rohingyas.
 In 2017 more than 600,000 people escaped from Rakhine state in western Myanmar to Bangladesh.

-The Norwegian Burma Committee and Rafto Foundation met with Aung San Suu Kyi in Myanmar on December 6th 2017 and called on her to aknowledge the human rights violations against the Rohingya. - Aung San Suu Kyi must be clearer in recognizing the attacks against the Rohingya, says Jostein Hole Kobbeltvedt, Executive Director of the Rafto Foundation.
+The Norwegian Burma Committee and Rafto Foundation met with Aung San Suu Kyi in Myanmar on December 6th 2017 and called on her to acknowledge the human rights violations against the Rohingya population. - Aung San Suu Kyi must be clearer in recognizing the attacks against the Rohingyas, says Jostein Hole Kobbeltvedt, Executive Director of the Rafto Foundation.